Black Mountain (Maricopa County, Arizona): People and Culture of the Black Mountain/Desert Foothills Area

 From about 1450 to the 1870s the area was considered Apache territory.
 Bands of marauding Tonto Apache largely controlled the area.
 Although they lived farther north, the Apache were raiders that patrolled the area and when efforts were made to establish "rancharitas" in the Desert Foothills, bands of Apache would attack, and often kill, the trespassers.
 Efforts to settle the territory were intensified in the 1870s with the discovery of gold in the area.
 This was when Gen. George Stoneman and his troops built Military Road, a main artery in modern-day Cave Creek, to protect the miners and anyone else crossing through the Desert Foothills.
 A remount station where riders could rest and pick up a fresh horse before continuing on their journey was located at near what is now Spur Cross Road in Cave Creek.

 After the U.S. Military had eliminated the threat of attack from the Apache, mining claims began to spring up in the Cave Creek area.
 The first discovery of gold was made by William Rowe on what became known (optimistically) as Gold Hill near the Tonto Hills northeast of Cave Creek.
 The area around Black Mountain was referred to as the Cave Creek Mining District, but the district was never formally established.
 In 1878 the first stamp mill opened at the Golden Star Mine on Continental Mountain.
 The most productive mine in the area was the Phoenix Mine was located at what is today the entrance to the Spur Cross Conservancy area.
 Tailings from the mining operation are all that remain today.
 The mine was closed by 1905, and most other mining efforts in the area had stopped by 1910.

 In the late 1880s cattle and sheep ranches were being established wherever streams provided adequate water to support a herd, but recurring drought and overpopulation of herd animals soon led to water shortages, and the cattle ranchers were forced to look for new ways to support themselves.
 The answer for some ranchers was to transform cattle ranches into dude ranches where Easterners would come for a taste of the wild west experience.
 Spur Cross Ranch was one of the most successful dude ranches in the Black Mountain area, and remained in business until the 1970s when its owner died in a plane crash while attempting to land on a runway located on the ranch.

+Hiking Trail

+Black Mountain has a popular out and back hiking trail.
+The trailhead is on School House Road in Cave Creek, AZ.
+The terrain is challenging with loose rocks and a steep elevation gain.
+The final section includes a vertical rock scramble, then a small flat area at the summit.
+At the top there are 360 degree views of the Phoenix Valley area.